Detroit-first. Draft-obsessed.

 Detroit angle on every page

-We write every prospect, mock slot, and Intel piece with the current Pistons roster in mind: Cade, Ausar, Duren, Stewart, the bench, and the cap.
-If a prospect doesn't fit Detroit, we say so — even if the national board loves him.
+We write every rookie report, Summer League note, scouting profile, and Intel piece with the current Pistons roster in mind: Cade, Ausar, Duren, the bench, and the cap.
+If a player or prospect doesn't fit Detroit, we say so — even if the national board loves him.

 Voice is blunt, measured, first-person "we."
 No corporate gloss.
 Light snark, no tabloid hype.
 We default to "could" or "might" instead of predicting like we work for a team.